Keeping Your Heart On The Job

 February being “heart month” brings a focus on the leading cause of death in the US for men and women.
 The good news is that studies now show that to prevent the progression of, or even reverse, coronary heart disease (CHD), cardiac rehabilitation is as effective as medication.1

 At that point, Patricia says, the type of work becomes significant.
-Employers of workers in sedentary jobs should understand the image of treadmill deskimportance of them moving around or at least standing every hour—Patricia points to current research indicating that even fewer than 10 minutes of activity is beneficial.2 She says allowing employees access to a treadmill—or even one of the new treadmill desks3—is a good employee health investment.
+Employers of workers in sedentary jobs should understand the importance of them moving around or at least standing every hour—Patricia points to current research indicating that even fewer than 10 minutes of activity is beneficial.2 She says allowing employees access to a treadmill—or even one of the new treadmill desks3—is a good employee health investment.

 For workers involved in manual labor, the level and type of physical stress in various tasks is carefully evaluated.
 Lifting, for example, is assessed in terms of weight, arm action (equal/unequal), and other factors, and training is geared to helping workers resume that part of their job as soon as possible.